rohityadavcloud/rohityadavcloud.github.io/_posts/2024-04-17-cloudstack-rpi4-kvm.markdown

     sed -i -e 's/^RPCRQUOTADOPTS=$/RPCRQUOTADOPTS="-p 875"/g' /etc/default/quota
     service nfs-kernel-server restart

+Mandatory: as our target platform is ARM64-based, we must seed an appropriate arm64 based systemvm template manually from the management server:
-(Optional) Seed systemvm template from the management server: (note that starting 4.16 this is done automatically by CloudStack on zone deployment, the systemvmtemplate is bundled within the CloudStack deb/rpm package)
+(note that starting 4.16, for x86_64 environments this is done automatically by CloudStack on zone deployment, and the systemvmtemplate is bundled within the CloudStack deb/rpm package)

     wget http://download.cloudstack.org/arm64/systemvmtemplate/4.18/systemvmtemplate-4.18.1-kvm-arm64.qcow2
     /usr/share/cloudstack-common/scripts/storage/secondary/cloud-install-sys-tmplt \
               -m /export/secondary -f systemvmtemplate-4.18.1-kvm-arm64.qcow2 -h kvm \
               -o localhost -r cloud -d cloud

+Note: when upgrading a ARM64 based CloudStack version, please ensure to keep the cloudstack-management stopped post-install/upgrade and manually copy the version-appropriate arm64-based systemvmtemplate at `/usr/share/cloudstack-management/templates/systemvm` and update its md5 checksum in the `metadata.ini`, on the management server host.

 ## KVM Host Setup